-Lena is a PhD student based at the University of Leeds (School of Earth and Environment & Leeds University Business School).
+Lena is a University Academic Fellow based at Leeds University Business School.
 In her doctoral research, Lena investigates renewable energy technology adoption and market development through inter-organisational networks that link technology suppliers to end-users.

 Her research aims at illuminating the role of networks of public, private and third sector organisations in creating low-carbon development pathways, and critically analyses what kinds of network relationships drive, facilitate or inhibit the sustainable adoption of renewable energy technologies (RETs) in the Central American region.